-Courses in this category focus on consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of the federal government.
+Courses in this category focus on consideration of the Constitution of the United States and the constitutions of the states, with special emphasis on that of Texas.
 Courses involve the analysis of governmental institutions, political behavior, civic engagement, and their political and philosophical foundations.